memphis242/FrequencySensorEmulator/SystemArchitecture/SystemRequirements.md

    g. `SYS_FUNC_01G`: The output waveform's two voltage levels shall be within ±2% of the set voltage levels.
 1. `SYS_FUNC_02`: Only one Setpoint Mode shall be active at a time.
 1. `SYS_FUNC_03`: The device shall last ≥ 2 hours driving a 1kΩ load across the output frequency range specified in `SYS_FUNC_01C`.
+1. `SYS_FUNC_04`: The device shall last ≥ 1 week idling.
-1. `SYS_FUNC_04`: The present session (except for what is mentioned in `SYS_FUNC_05`) shall be saved and reloaded at the start of the next session.
+1. `SYS_FUNC_05`: The present session (except for what is mentioned in `SYS_FUNC_05`) shall be saved and reloaded at the start of the next session.
 Included in the session are:
    a.
 HIGH and LOW voltage levels (1)
    b.
 Frequency setpoint (2)
    c.
 HPT setpoint (3)
    d.
 Diagnostic faults (4)
    e.
 Coarseness setting (5)
    f.
 Setpoint mode (6)
-1. `SYS_FUNC_05`: The following session parameters/configurations shall be excluded from the session save specified in `SYS_FUNC_04`:
+1. `SYS_FUNC_06`: The following session parameters/configurations shall be excluded from the session save specified in `SYS_FUNC_04`:
    a.
 Output enabled
    b.
 Active screen
-1. `SYS_FUNC_06`: At startup, the following shall be true:
+1. `SYS_FUNC_07`: At startup, the following shall be true:
    a.
 Output is disabled
    b.
 Active screen is the main screen
-1. `SYS_FUNC_07`: The device's output current shall be ≤ 50mA.
+1. `SYS_FUNC_08`: The device's output current shall be ≤ 50mA.
-1. `SYS_FUNC_08`: The device shall keep track of time using a real-time clock, and support the user setting a time.
+1. `SYS_FUNC_09`: The device shall keep track of time using a real-time clock, and support the user setting a time.

 ## Diagnostics
 ### Diagnostic Faults